KevinKuchinski/PCR_strainer/README.md

   assay</b> : The name of the assay from the -assay file

-  <b>targets_detected</b> : The number of reference sequences in the -genomes file that were analyzed by thermonucleotideBLAST
+  <b>total_errors</b> : The number of nucleotide errors among all of the assay's oligonucleotides; this includes gaps and the total number of unannealed nucleotides (including those with complementary base pairing impacted by nearby mismatches)

-  <b>targets_total</b> : The total number of reference sequences in the -genomes file
+  <b>target_count</b>: The number of reference sequences with the indicated number of errors for the indicated assay

-  <b>perc_detected</b> : Percentage of reference sequences analyzed by tntblast; missed reference sequences either indicate poor-quality sequences in the -genomes file or sequences with extreme divergence from the assay oligonucleotides
+  <b>detected_targets</b> : The number of reference sequences in the -genomes file that were analyzed by thermonucleotideBLAST

-  <b>errors</b> : The number of nucleotide errors between all of the assay's oligonucleotides and oligo target sites; this includes gaps and the total number of unannealed nucleotides (including those with complementary base pairing impacted by nearby mismatches)
+  <b>total_targets</b> : The total number of reference sequences in the -genomes file

-  <b>count</b>: The number of reference sequences with that row's number of errors against that row's assay
+  <b>perc_detected</b> : detected_targets as a percentage of total_targets

-  <b>perc_of_detected</b> : Percentage of detected reference sequences with that row's number of errors against that row's assay
+  <b>perc_of_detected</b> : target_count as a percentage of detected_targets

-  <b>perc_of_total</b> : Percentage of total reference sequences with that row's number of errors against that row's assay
+  <b>perc_of_total</b> : target_count as a percentage of total_targets

 ## variant_report
 The variant_report provides information about locations in the provided reference sequences that are targeted by assay oligos, but contain gaps and mismatches.
 This report identifies common oligo site variants, facilitating oligo re-design.